3sky/rhel-on-cloud/README.md

+# rhel-on-cloud

+Hello there, again it's part of my 'content creator' adventure, if you are intrested in wider context please visit [my blog](https://blog.3sky.dev/article/202404-rhel-on-cloud/).

-# Welcome to your CDK TypeScript project
+## CDK TypeScript project
 This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.